topipoh/luola-clojurebot/README.md

 your option) any later version.

 ## TODO
-* use dijkstra result to choose action
+* fix dijkstra performance problem
 * cleanup dijkstra implementation
 * print board with costs
 * print board with paths

 ## DONE
+* use dijkstra result to choose action
 * implement dijkstra
 * add bot to server
 * always walk to the right